How to Make Google Slides Look Good: Tips To Follow

 Google Slides’ Theme Builder helps you control this from the start so every slide looks unified.

-3. Use whitespace intentionally
+3. Use Whitespace Intentionally

 Empty space is not wasted space.
 Whitespace helps separate ideas, improves readability, and draws attention to what matters most.
 Avoid filling every corner of the slide.

-4. Visuals over text
+4. Visuals Over Text

 Slides are visual support, not a script.
 Replace long paragraphs with: